Cuban family disappears at airport in Mexico

 The missing Cubans are named Heily Jiménez Pompova, Kimberlin Ylieg Samón Jiménez, Dairon Micher Jiménez Pompova, Micher Jiménez Echemendía, Yosvani González Leiva, Yereny Pompova Leiva, Onel Juan Samón Reyes, and Micher Onel Samón Jiménez.

-A family of eight Cubans, including two minors, has allegedly disappeared at the Mariano Escobedo International Airport in Monterrey, Mexico, last Wednesday, according to official sources.
+A family of eight Cubans, including two minors, allegedly disappeared at the Mariano Escobedo International Airport in Monterrey, Mexico, last Wednesday, according to official sources.

 They are Heily Jiménez Pompova, 25 years old; Onel Juan Samón Reyes, 34; Micher Onel Samón Jiménez, 6; Kimberlin Ylieg Samón Jiménez, 4; Dairon Micher Jiménez Pompova, 18; Micher Jiménez Echemendía, 76; Yosvani González Leiva, 53, and Yereny Pompova Leiva, 43 years old.